 FHIR R4 Database

-library provides a lightweight, encrypted local database solution for storing and managing FHIR resources in Flutter applications.
-Built as a wrapper around hive_ce
+The fhir_r4_db library provides a local database solution for storing and managing FHIR resources in Dart and Flutter applications.
+Built on Drift (SQLite), it offers type-safe CRUD operations, FHIR search parameter indexing, resource versioning, sync tracking, and optional encryption via SQLCipher.

 Installation